ITU-DASYALab/IoT_course/exercises/IoT2025_exercise_06.md

 ### Goal for the day

   * Send one or some sensor reading(s) using LoRaWAN to the The Things Network (TTN)
-      * In order to do that, we need to revisit fatatypes, conversions, formats ...
+      * In order to do that, we need to revisit datatypes, conversions, formats ...
         We will read this together: https://www.thethingsnetwork.org/docs/devices/bytes/

+  * Based on our discussion, let us agree on one shared formatting of our data - to the extent possible.

   * Listen to TTN's MQTT broker to receive your data - this is how:

 ```